AndreeeasN/pp4-empty-thoughts/README.md

 ### User Stories

+Project board can be found [here](https://github.com/users/AndreeeasN/projects/1)

 #### As a visitor
   - I can login to an account so I can view/post/like thoughts
-  - I can view a list of thoughts so I can read interesting thoughts
+  - I can view a list of posts so I can read interesting thoughts
   - I can leave comments so I can interact with those sharing similar interests/thoughts
   - I can like/unlike individual posts so I can show which ones I enjoy
   - I can search by category/author so I can find thoughts relevant to my interests